Anthonytesla02/YoutubeNichePro/replit.md

 Fetches top 5-10 related videos for a specific video

 ### `GET /export`
-Downloads analysis results as CSV file
+Downloads seed video analysis results as CSV file

+### `GET /export/niches`
+Downloads niche competitor analysis as CSV file

+### `GET /export/all_videos`
+Downloads all channel videos analysis as CSV file

 ## Caching System
 API responses are cached in `data/cache.json` with the following structure: